NavigationContentFooter

 Messaging protocol

 A messaging protocol defines a structured way for users / platforms / services / applications to exchange data and messages, even if normally they do not “speak the same language”.
 Protocols also describe how messages should be processed, prioritized, managed and routed.
-Messaging protocols currently supported by Scaleway Messaging and Queuing include NATS, SQS and SNS.
+Scaleway NATS is based on the NATS protocol, Queues on the SQS protocol, and Topics and Events on the SNS protocol.

 NATS